py5coding/py5generator/py5_resources/docstrings/en.md

 Parameters
 ----------

-$params_Sketch_parse_int
+PARAMTEXT

 Notes
 -----

 Make an array of int elements from an array of String objects.
 If the String can't be parsed as a number, its entry in the array will be set to the value of the "missing" parameter.
-String s[] = { "1", "300", "apple", "44" }; int numbers[] = parseInt(s, 9999); numbers will contain { 1, 300, 9999, 44 }
+String s[] = { "1", "300", "apple", "44" }
+int numbers[] = parseInt(s, 9999)
+numbers will contain { 1, 300, 9999, 44 }

 # Sketch_parse_json_array